Code-Institute-Submissions/Milestone-Project-21/README.md

 ##### Questions Submit Button
 This button will allow the user complete the questions form.

+##### Hamburger Icon
+This icon will appear on smaller screens such as tablets and mobile phones so that the navigation bar doesn't take up too much room.

 #### Features Left to Implement

-##### Hamburger Icon
-I would like to implement the Hamburger Icon to open and close my navbar on smaller screens like mobile phones and tablet in the future projects.
+##### Bootstrap Carousel Plugin
+I would like to use this feature in future projects to create a slideshow of images.

 ### Technologies Used